Estimated reading time: 5 minutes

 For example, some traditional colleges require students to live on campus for their first year or two.
 Few trade schools have the same facilities—you won’t have to deal with assigned roommates or a meal plan.

 A traditional undergraduate program takes four years.
-But many students these days require 5-6 years to complete a degree, as many work part-time.
+But as many students work part-time jobs to sustain themselves, it can take up to 5-6 years to complete a degree.
 For students who want to get started with their careers immediately, this lengthy timeline can be discouraging.

 On the other hand, trade certificate programs can take less than a year, and an associate’s degree can typically take between 18 months and two years, depending on the discipline.
 Even a bachelor’s degree can be completed in less than four years, especially in schools that offer classes year-round.